SCRT-HQ/VaporShell/docs/glossary/Add-VSCognitoUserPoolInviteMessageTemplate.md

----
-layout: glossary
-title: Add-VSCognitoUserPoolInviteMessageTemplate
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSCognitoUserPoolInviteMessageTemplate

 ## SYNOPSIS
-Adds an AWS::Cognito::UserPool.InviteMessageTemplate resource property to the template
+Adds an AWS::Cognito::UserPool.InviteMessageTemplate resource property to the template.
+InviteMessageTemplate is a subproperty of the AdminCreateUserConfig: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cognito-userpool-admincreateuserconfig.html property that defines the email and SMS invitation message structure of an Amazon Cognito User Pool.

 ## SYNTAX